 Our organisation is characterised by cultural diversity due to the globalisation of our business.
 People of different nationalities work together at our central offices and in the stores and offices of different countries.
-The nationalities of the employees at our central offices are as follows (30): Albania, Andorra, Argentina, Belgium, Brazil, Bulgaria, Chile, China, Colombia, Czech Republic, Cuba, Dominican Republic, El Salvador, France, Germany, Ireland, Italy, Japan, Mexico, Morocco, Netherlands, Peru, Romania, Spain, Sweden, Ukraine, Uruguay, United Kingdom, USA and Venezuela.
+The nationalities of the employees at our central offices are as follows (25): Albania, Andorra, Belgium, Brazil, Bulgaria, Chile, Colombia, Cuba, Dominican Republic, El Salvador, France, Germany, Ireland, Italy, Japan, Mexico, Morocco, Netherlands, Peru, Romania, Spain, Sweden, Ukraine, Uruguay and the USA.